storj/storj/docs/design/storagenode-graceful-exit-ui.md

 ## Background

 The storage node operator needs:
-- A way to initiate graceful exit
+- a way to initiate graceful exit,
-- A way to monitor graceful exit progress
+- a way to monitor graceful exit progress, and
-- Terminate graceful exit without escrow
+- terminate graceful exit without escrow.

 ## Design